GustaMagik/RSA_Security_Token/README.md

 * Perhaps other ciphers can provide longer keys without the need for longer ciphertext?
 Nevertheless, quantum-safe ciphers would be cool.

-* Other HDLs could be used (instead of VHDL) to enable faster development, one example is [CλaSH](http://www.clash-lang.org) - a language like Haskell, which compiles to Verilog.
+* Other HDLs could be used (instead of VHDL) to enable faster development, one example is [CλaSH](http://www.clash-lang.org) - a language like Haskell, which compiles to Verilog or VHDL.